 Few people want to do something just because it’s healthy.
 It should also be fun and nice.
 You simply become a new and better person after a good run.
 When reading how to easily understand why running is important, we will explore that.
 But wouldn’t it be particularly beneficial to understand the Body’s ‘Main engine’ once and for all and why running has a huge positive impact on it?

-Running is associated with strong feelings about life and death, escape persecution, or just a simple play in childhood.
+Running is associated with strong feelings about life and death, escaping persecution, or just a simple play in childhood.
 When we run, we come in contact with the body’s memories.
 The benefits of running are many.

 Running Strengthens the Heart and Lung System